SUNY Downstate Health Sciences University

 How many positions are available?

-Currently we accept 10-12 incoming PGY-1 residents for each academic year.
-Occasionally, we have a PGY-2 position available which may be offered
+We accept 12 incoming PGY-1 residents for each academic year.

 What types of fellowships do you offer?